stefanriedel/Lupstrument/README.md

 The concept has been realised with the open-source hardware platform "Bela" [2], with software being developed in the computer music language Pure Data.
-A video were I recorded a first experimental piece can be found on vimeo [3].
+A video that shows a first experimental piece can be found on vimeo [3].

 The _main.pd file is the top layer which shows all controls and buttons as they are layed out in my hardware box.
 The looper core is contained in loopclip.pd.
 Each channel is basically a loopclip.pd and can be edited when selected by one of the buttons.